 Field tasks and selecting areas in images

 Field tasks are completed in the Toloka mobile app.
 Usually the performer should go to a specified address, take photos or record a video, and answer certain questions.
-In tasks for selecting image areas, the performer should outline an area as a polygon or rectangle in an image.
+In tasks for selecting image areas, the performer should select an area by drawing a polygon or rectangle in an image.

 These types of tasks usually have non-automatic acceptance, so the performers' responses need to be checked.
 There are three ways to do this:

 Auto checking.
 For example, you wrote a script that retrieves the results via the API, sends the responses for recognition and review, checks the coordinates, and then returns the task status (accept or reject), and uploads them to Yandex.Toloka.
 If you created a script that does this or you automated the review in another way, show us how it works.

 Review task.
 You can assign other performers a Yandex.Toloka task for reviewing completed assignments.
 It's important that the review task isn't available to performers who participated in the field task.

 We expect your project to be configured as follows:

 The average task review period is no more than 7 calendar days.
 Preferably it should be 2-3 days.

 The task acceptance rate is at least 75%.
 Our experience shows that a high percentage of rejected tasks is an indicator of poor process management and this should be fixed.
 Most often, a performer is assigned a very large and complex task that can and should be divided into several simple ones.

 Classification is a multiple choice task.
 Examples are moderating comments or grouping images by category.